 - (a) Salary.
 As compensation for the performance by the Executive of the services to be performed by the Executive hereunder during the Employment Term, the Company shall pay the Executive a base salary at the annual rate of Two Hundred Forty Thousand Dollars (\$240,000) (said amount, together with any increases thereto as may be authorized from time to time by the Compensation Committee of the Board of Directors of the Company in its sole discretion, being hereinafter referred to as "Salary").
 Any Salary payable hereunder shall be paid in regular intervals in accordance with the Company's payroll practices from time to time in effect. - (b) Bonus.
 The Executive may receive bonus compensation from the Company in respect of any fiscal year (or portion thereof) occurring during the Employment Term at the discretion of the Compensation Committee of the Board of Directors of the Company.
 Any bonus or incentive compensation payable pursuant to a plan that bases such bonus or incentive compensation on the Executive's salary shall be based on the Executive's highest annual rate of Salary at any time during such fiscal year.
-In no circumstance, however, shall the Executive's cash bonus in any year equal more than 100% of his then current Salary. - 5.
-Other Benefits; Company Stock. - (a) General.
+In no circumstance, however, shall the Executive's cash bonus in any year equal more than 100% of his then current Salary, not including any of the Executive's tax gross-ups, expense reimbursements or similar payments which have been approved by the Compensation Committee of the Board of Directors.

+- (a) General.
 During the Employment Term, the Executive shall: - (i) be eligible to participate in employee fringe benefits and pension and/or profit sharing plans that may be provided by the Company for its senior executive employees in accordance with the provisions of any such plans, as the same may be in effect from time to time;